Oxandrolone: United States

 As of 2017, Oxandrolone was one of the few AASs that remained available for medical use in the United States.

 In June 2023, the FDA formally withdrew approval for oxandrolone for all indications, stating that possible adverse effects of the drug were sufficiently serious to warrant removal from the US market.
 The FDA decision was for reasons of safety or effectiveness, following a 2019 letter from Gemini, a drug manufacturer, stating that the product was no longer being marketed.

 As of August 2023, the AASs that remained available for medical use in the US were testosterone, testosterone cypionate, testosterone enanthate, testosterone undecanoate, methyltestosterone, fluoxymesterone, and oxymetholone.

 Other countries

-Generally speaking, the availability of oxandrolone is quite limited.
+Usually, the availability of oxandrolone is quite limited.
 It is no longer available in Europe.
 Oxandrolone is available in some less-regulated markets in Asia such as Malaysia and in Mexico.

 Historically, oxandrolone has been marketed in Argentina, Australia, Brazil, France, Italy, Japan, and Spain, but it appears to no longer be available in these countries.